 Recoverable Damages in a Slip and Fall Claim

-The list of potential damages you can recover includes various options.
-A common one is medical expenses, and many people spend a lot of money on healthcare.
+The list of potential damages you can recover includes various expenses, including, but not limited to, your medical bills.
 According to the CDC, healthcare costs for falls can reach over $50 billion each year.
 Damages include current and future bills.

 A hip fracture may mean you need to spend time in rehabilitative therapy.
 An extensive recovery period can mean a higher settlement value.
 If you need to buy medication, you can obtain reimbursement for the costs.